ankschoubey/old-blog/_posts/2019-12-22-clean-code-4-make-the-database-do-the-heavy-lifting.md

 toc: true
 layout: post
 comments: true
-description:
+description: You cannot compete with SQL
-categories: [Medium]
+categories: [Clean Code]
-title: Clean Code 4  Make the database do the heavy lifting
+title: Make the database do the heavy lifting
 ---

-#### Clean Code #4

-# Rule of thumb: Avoid filtering loops
+## Rule of thumb: Avoid filtering loops

 SQL/Databases are good at 2 jobs: storing data. filtering data as fast as possible. **You're for loop cannot compete with SQL.**